-The Group did not record impairments of the multi-client library in 2021, but did impair USD 844 thousand in 2020.
+The Group did not record impairments of the multi-client library in 2022 or in 2021.
 The impairment test was done for each multi-client project individually.
 The net present value of the future sales for each project was compared to the book value of the project.
 When calculating the net present value of future sales, a discount rate of 15% was used.
-A 1% increase in the discount rate would have reduced the total net present value of future sales by USD 54 thousand, but it would not have resulted in an impairment in 2021.
+A 1% increase in the discount rate would have reduced the total net present value of future sales by USD 26 thousand (2021: USD 54), but it would not have resulted in an impairment in 2022 (2021: USD 0).